2000s

 Sideways, Alexander Payne's heartwarming comedy about a wine connoisseur and would-be novelist whose world is changed after meeting an attractive waitress during a trip to the wine country of Santa Barbara, California, works on every level.
 Wonderfully acted by Paul Giamatti (who was robbed of a Best Actor nomination after winning the New York Film Critics Award), Sandra Oh, and Oscar nominees Thomas Haden Church and Virginia Madsen as a quartet of fresh and unpredictable characters, the movie is both funny and touching and possesses a wonderfully inconclusive ending that is far more satisfying than Eastwood's apparent social commentary.
 It won its only Oscar for director Alexander Payne's original screenplay, a quantity that should have risen drastically if the Academy didn't have such a fetish for somber drama.

 The Academy is famous for handing out technical awards in a lump to a big box office successes that overshadow films that did more modestly in their total nominations, but might be the best choice in a specific category.
 An excellent example of this is The Aviator, Martin Scorsese's rambling biography of Howard Hughes.
 The film received 11 nominations, including Best Picture and Leonardo DiCaprio for Best Actor for his rather stretched attempt at playing Hughes (he is effective in the early parts of the film, but looks like a little boy playing dress-up when he plays Hughes as a middle-aged man), winning five awards including Cate Blanchett for Best Supporting Actress as Katharine Hepburn (becoming the first person to win an Oscar for playing someone who had won an Oscar), Cinematography, Costume Design, Editing, and Dante Ferretti and Francesca Lo Schiavo for the film's art direction.
 All were fine achievements, but the awards that they won seem based more on the Academy's enthusiasm for the film as a whole rather than for its individual parts.
-If the awards were handed out strictly for each film's success in their specific category, the clear winner for art direction would be Rick Heinrichs and Cheryl Carasik for their miraculous design of the box office disappointment Lemony Snicket's A Series of Unfortunate Events which cost a hundred and forty million dollars to make and made significantly less than that in receipts despite the presence of Jim Carrey and Meryl Streep in the cast (who both delivered brilliant performances).
+If the awards were handed out strictly for each film's success in their specific category, the clear winner for art direction would be Rick Heinrichs and Cheryl Carasik for their miraculous design of the box office disappointment Lemony Snicket's A Series of Unfortunate Events which cost a hundred and forty million dollars to make and made significantly less than that in receipts despite the presence of Jim Carrey and Meryl Streep in the cast (who both delivered wonderfully entertaining performances, although the film's critics maintained that Carrey's characterization relied far more on his grab bag of shtick than on the character in the wildly popular series of books that the film is based on).
 The morose children's film had one of the most extraordinary presentations in movie history, receiving four nominations and winning the award for Valli O'Reilly and Bill Corso's makeup.
 A deserving choice, but the real achievement of the film is Heinrichs and Carasik's extraordinary visual universe that was far more impressive than The Aviator's recreation of some 1930s hotel ballrooms.

 For the second year in a row, Paul Giamatti was overlooked for an Oscar nomination after giving one of the finest performances of the year.
 He was slighted in 2003 for his bravura performance as comic book writer Harvey Pekar in American Beauty, a highly imaginative low-budget film with an independent sensibility that the big-stakes players who belong to the Academy are not always sensitive to.
 And his second slight was for another big winner at the Independent Spirit Awards: Sideways.
 Giamatti provided a tour-de-force as a disappointed wannabe novelist taking his hedonistic best friend for a farewell to the single life before his upcoming marriage, receiving the New York Film Critics Award for Best Actor.
 That Giamatti was overlooked for an Oscar nomination in favor of run-of-the-mill work by Leonardo DiCaprio in The Aviator and Don Cheadle in Hotel Rwanda obviously taught him the lesson that the Academy doesn't like seeing a pudgy character actor front-lining imaginative and original low budget films, as his next role was one of the most beloved clichés in movies: a crusty trainer in the big budget boxing movie Cinderella Man starring traditional box office hero Russell Crowe, following in the tradition of Paul Stewart in Champion, Canada Lee in Body and Soul, Oscar nominee Burgess Meredith in Rocky, and Oscar winner Morgan Freeman in Million Dollar Baby.
 The performance lacked the originality of his work in American Splendor or Sideways, but the Academy was impressed enough at Giamatti learning that his place was in support of a Major Movie Star that they finally awarded him an overdue Oscar nomination.